I. NON-RESIDENT TUITION POLICY

 The University of Alabama defines and determines Residency for Tuition Purposes.

-All students who come to the state of Alabama from another state solely or primarily for the purpose of attending school will be considered non-resident students for tuition purposes.
+Except as otherwise provided by this Policy or applicable law, all students who come to the state of Alabama from another state solely or primarily for the purpose of attending school will be considered non-resident students for tuition purposes.

 A resident student for the purposes of tuition is one who meets any of the following criteria:

-• Is a regular, full-time employee (not temporary, full-time) of The University of Alabama as verified by The University of Alabama Department of Human Resources prior to the last day of classes of the academic term in question, or is the spouse of such an employee;
+1. Is a regular, full-time employee (not temporary, full-time) of The University of Alabama as verified by The University of Alabama Department of Human Resources prior to the last day of classes of the academic term in question, or is the spouse of such an employee;

-• Is able to verify full-time, permanent employment within the state of Alabama and shall commence said employment prior to the last day of classes of the academic term in question, or is the spouse of such an employee.
+2. Is able to verify full-time, permanent employment within the state of Alabama, or is the spouse of such an employee, and meets the eligibility criteria under Section IV of this policy.
+Employment must begin prior to the last day of classes of the academic term in question.
 Ownership of a business in Alabama or possession of an Alabama business license does not, in and of itself, qualify as full-time employment within the state of Alabama;

 II.
 DEFINITIONS